Gibraltar Constitution Order 1969: Frontier closure

-Upon the request of the United Nations, Spain and the United Kingdom had been developing inconclusive talks about Gibraltar for the previous three years.
-Since 1954, the Government of Spain under the leadership of Francisco Franco had been applying increasingly restrictive measures in its relationships with Gibraltar.
-On 24 July 1968, it complained to the UN Secretary General claiming that the constitutional talks were a "further obstacle to the solution of Gibraltar's future", a statement that was rejected by the Government of the United Kingdom.
-On 20 May 1968 the Gibraltar–Spain border was closed by the Spanish Guardia Civil and chaos ensued as controls were implemented on travellers trying to use the ferry service at the port of Algeciras.
-This situation (which lasted into September 1968) was a precursor to the frontier closure implemented the following year.
+On 20 May 1968 the Gibraltar–Spain border was closed by the Spanish Guardia Civil, and disorder ensued as controls were imposed on travellers attempting to use the ferry service at the port of Algeciras.
+This situation, which lasted into September 1968, was a precursor to the full frontier closure of the following year.

-The Constitution was published on 30 May 1969 and came into immediate effect.
-Elections were scheduled for 30 July.
-The Spanish government described the promulgation as an open disregard by the UK government of the UN Resolutions and a violation of the Treaty of Utrecht.
-On 6 July 1969, the decision to close the land border between Spain and Gibraltar was taken.
-Next day the decision was implemented.
+The constitution was published on 30 May 1969 and came into immediate effect, with elections scheduled for 30 July.
+The Spanish government characterised the promulgation as an open disregard of the UN resolutions by the UK government and a violation of the Treaty of Utrecht.
+On 6 July 1969 the decision was taken to close the land border between Spain and Gibraltar, and it was implemented the following day.

-The closing of the border, together with various other restrictions, was a severe shock for the Gibraltarians, who became aware that across the frontier there was a hostile and threatening foreign power.
-The closure of the frontier would last thirteen years and was considered by the Gibraltarians as the last in a series of sieges held by Spain to attempt to secure the surrender of the town.
+The closure of the border, together with various other restrictions, was a severe shock for the Gibraltarians, who became aware that across the frontier lay a hostile and threatening foreign power.
+The closure lasted thirteen years and was regarded by the Gibraltarians as the last in a series of sieges by which Spain sought to secure the surrender of the city.

+Legacy

+The 1969 constitution remained in force for more than three decades.
+It was superseded by the Gibraltar Constitution Order 2006, which was approved by referendum on 30 November 2006, given effect by an Order in Council on 14 December 2006 and brought into force on 2 January 2007.